-Elizabeth is a commercial litigator who represents Fortune 20 financial institutions in individual and class action lawsuits nationwide.
-An experienced trial lawyer, she has first-chaired numerous trials to favorable verdicts.
+Elizabeth is the office managing partner of the firm’s Raleigh office.
+She is a commercial litigator who represents Fortune 20 financial institutions, mortgage servicers and other businesses in individual and class action lawsuits nationwide.
+An experienced trial lawyer, she has first-chaired numerous trials to favorable verdicts in state and federal courts across the U.S.

-Elizabeth represents business and individual clients in pre-litigation advisory matters, internal investigations, complex class actions, administrative law proceedings, and multi-jurisdiction derivative litigation.
+Elizabeth represents clients in pre-litigation advisory matters, internal investigations, complex class actions, administrative law proceedings, and multi-jurisdiction derivative litigation.
+She has defended hundreds of lawsuits involving mortgage origination and servicing, fraud, foreclosure, title disputes, breach of contract and other claims.
 She also manages appeals nationwide in state and federal appellate courts.
 Elizabeth also has experience representing businesses and individuals in land use issues, such as zoning and coastal setback disputes.

 Elizabeth served as a summer law clerk to Judge Robert J. Conrad of the U.S. District Court for the Western District of North Carolina.
 Elizabeth has been named repeatedly to Super Lawyers’ “North Carolina Rising Stars” for business litigation.